jpf/joel.franusic.com/_posts/2021-09-14-how-we-made-playable-quotes-for-game-boy.md

 After struggling with getting reproducible game replays working for a while, we decided that it was good enough for a release, and decided to focus on polish.

 For a brief period of time, Joël considered moving the project from Glitch to GitHub Pages or S3.
-Thankfully, I didn’t have to do any of that after realizing that putting CloudFlare in front of Glitch would be more than enough to handle whatever load we might get.
+Thankfully, he didn’t have to do any of that after realizing that putting CloudFlare in front of Glitch would be more than enough to handle whatever load we might get.
 Sometimes the simplest solutions are the best ones.
 One fun side effect of doing our project (and associated prototypes) on Glitch is that the history of our collaborative public development of the system is fully tracked.

 As usual, adding the polish took a lot of work!
 Adam worked on making nice-looking PNG files for the Playable Quotes.
 Joël worked on making the emulator controls work on desktop and mobile, and Kathleen Tuite generously helped make the emulator look good (with rounded corners evocative of the plastic case on the original Game Boy hardware).